jiriklepl/SAT-SMT-solvers/sat-use/backbones/README.md

 ![calls_10.png](calls_70.png)
 ![calls_10.png](calls_90.png)

-Here, cadicat, the lookahead solver, is the best one.
+Here, cadical, the lookahead solver, is the best one.
 Which makes sense, as it uses more powerful heuristics (but which costs it a lot of time).

 ## Conclusion